 A brief and painless medical contact lens exam helps us determine what type of lenses you need and how much they will cost.
 We will provide a clear price upfront to ensure you are comfortable before proceeding with your exam.

 What You Need To Know Before Your Contact Lens Exam

-If you currently wear contact lenses, please bring your prescription and boxes to the office.
-This information enables us to keep the conact lens exam as efficient and cost-effective for you as possible.
+If you currently wear contact lenses, please bring your prescription and boxes to the office for your contact lens exam.
+This information enables us to keep the contact lens exam as efficient and cost-effective for you as possible.
 Contact lenses have many pricing variables that we will discuss with you in the office.
 For example, first-time contact wearer exams will cost more than exams for patients who come for return visits.

 Astigmatic correction starts at a minimum power of -0.75D for all soft contact lenses whether daily, biweekly, or monthly.
 It is unnecessary to correct smaller amounts of astigmatism with contacts.

 Biofinity (monthly replacement) and Acuvue Oasys (biweekly replacement) are two lesser expensive soft contact lenses and both can correct for astigmatism.
 There are also many other soft contact lenses that can correct for astigmatism, but a monthly or biweekly lens will be most cost effective.

 Acuvue 1 Day Moist are among the best lenses for patients with astigmatism.
 However, Biofinity, Bausch and Lomb Ultra, Air Optix, most Acuvue lenses offer astigmatic correction in a wide variety of different powers and lens replacement schedules that will fit the needs of nearly all contact lens wearers.

 Colored contact lenses that correct for astigmatism can be ordered through Athwal Eye Associates and other eye-care practices, however they require a special fitting and so are not available or should not be ordered through online contact retail outlets.